Sighting Evil

 Psalm 74; 1 Samuel 16:14–23; Revelation 20:1–6

-Evil spirits or the “spirit of ” has a presence in human culture throughout the ages.
-Even for those who have no deistic belief, there is an understanding that something is completely .
+spirits or the “spirit of evil” has a in culture throughout the ages.
+Even for those who have no deistic belief, there is an understanding that something is completely evil.

 There was nothing positive about the Holocaust.
-In fact, most people would state that the men and women (for there were both) who created and perpetuated it were .
-There seems to be no question that there was a “spirit of ” when it came to the Holocaust.
-The primary spirit of took the form of the other.
-Jews were the others (along with gypsies, we often ignore).
+In fact, most people would state that the men and women (for there were both) who created and perpetuated it were evil.
+There seems to be no question that there was a “spirit of evil” when it came to the Holocaust.
+The primary spirit of evil took the form of the other.
+Jews were the (along with gypsies, we often ignore).
 Jews were blamed for the punitive consequences of World War I, which destroyed the German economy and culture (in some ways).
-This allowed a person such as Adolf Hitler to become the leader.
+This allowed a person such as Adolf Hitler to become the .

-The spirit of that Saul had sounds similar to a split personality.
+The spirit of evil that Saul had sounds similar to a split personality.
 In many places, we read that Saul cared for, respected, and relied upon David.
-Yet, Saul would try to kill David in many ways, including by chag him down with an army.
+Yet, Saul would try to kill David in many ways, including by chasing him down with an army.
 The divergence of thinking certainly sounds like modern mental illness.
-Which leads us back to .
-If someone is mentally ill, is it a spirit of or is it something else?
+Which leads us back to evil.
+If someone is mentally ill, is it a spirit of evil or is it something else?

 This not a suggestion for fatalism.
-If we believe that is good, Jesus died for us, and that we have the Holy Spirit in us, then ‘s presence is not pre-determined to lead to .
+If we believe that God is good, died for us, and that we have the in us, then evil’s presence is not pre-determined to lead to evil.
 It is our own thoughts and actions.
-Our actions, though, cannot be limited to our circle, but must also be part of our community.
+Our actions, though, cannot be limited to our circle, but must also be part of our .

 ※Reflection※